aota/deepfreezefest.ca/participate.md

 Download the [Tournament application form]({{ site.uploads }}Hockey-Call-Out-2014.pdf).

-**Registration deadline is Noon on Friday, December 20, 2013** (Late submissions will be accepted if space allows).
+**Registration deadline is Noon on January 7, 2014** (Late submissions will be accepted if space allows).